Why is sleep so important?

 Woman sleep systems

-PNS (Parasympathetic Nervous System) is part of the autonomic nervous system, which controls bodily functions that we do not consciously direct, such as digestion and heart rate.
-Often referred to as the "rest and digest" system, the PNS helps calm the body and promote relaxation, making it essential for good sleep.
+PNS (Parasympathetic Nervous System), often referred to as the "rest and digest" system, helps calm the body and promotes relaxation, making it essential for good sleep.

-High stress, anxiety and stimulation keep this system active in the evenings when we should be winding down which directly contributes to not being able to fall asleep at night.
+High stress, anxiety and stimulation keep this system active in the evenings when we should be winding down, directly affecting our ability to fall asleep at night.

 Are you interested in learning more?